theletterandrew/CalcClicker/README.md

 # CalcClicker
-## a proof of concept for automating the windows calculator program
+## A proof of concept for automating the windows calculator program.

 Enter your command (i.e. 3 + 3) and the calcClicker will click the right buttons to return your answer.